vzool/docs/api/reference.md

 ### Collection Presets

-These endpoints are used for creating, updating, or deleting collection presets.
+These endpoints are used for creating, reading, updating, or deleting collection presets.

 #### Get Collection Presets